Tilly’s (NYSE:TLYS) Issues Q3 2022 Earnings Guidance

-Tilly’s (NYSE:TLYS – Get Rating) last posted its earnings results on Thursday, September 1st.
-The specialty retailer reported $0.13 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.16 by ($0.03).
+Tilly’s (NYSE:TLYS – Get Rating) last released its quarterly earnings results on Thursday, September 1st.
+The specialty retailer reported $0.13 EPS for the quarter, missing the consensus estimate of $0.16 by ($0.03).
 Tilly’s had a return on equity of 21.23% and a net margin of 5.18%.
-During the same period in the prior year, the firm earned $0.66 earnings per share.
-Equities research analysts forecast that Tilly’s will post 0.36 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the business posted $0.66 EPS.
+As a group, analysts expect that Tilly’s will post 0.36 EPS for the current fiscal year.

-In other news, Director Janet Kerr sold 8,000 shares of Tilly’s stock in a transaction that occurred on Wednesday, July 6th.
-The shares were sold at an average price of $7.18, for a total transaction of $57,440.00.
-Following the completion of the transaction, the director now directly owns 34,414 shares in the company, valued at $247,092.52.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, Director Janet Kerr sold 8,000 shares of the business’s stock in a transaction that occurred on Wednesday, July 6th.
-The shares were sold at an average price of $7.18, for a total value of $57,440.00.
-Following the completion of the transaction, the director now directly owns 34,414 shares in the company, valued at approximately $247,092.52.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, insider Hezy Shaked acquired 41,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 13th.
-The stock was purchased at an average price of $6.96 per share, with a total value of $285,360.00.
-Following the completion of the acquisition, the insider now owns 101,000 shares in the company, valued at $702,960.
+In other Tilly’s news, insider Hezy Shaked purchased 41,000 shares of the business’s stock in a transaction on Tuesday, September 13th.
+The stock was bought at an average cost of $6.96 per share, with a total value of $285,360.00.
+Following the acquisition, the insider now owns 101,000 shares of the company’s stock, valued at $702,960.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Tilly’s news, Director Janet Kerr sold 8,000 shares of the company’s stock in a transaction that occurred on Wednesday, July 6th.
+The stock was sold at an average price of $7.18, for a total transaction of $57,440.00.
+Following the completion of the sale, the director now owns 34,414 shares of the company’s stock, valued at $247,092.52.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Hezy Shaked bought 41,000 shares of the firm’s stock in a transaction on Tuesday, September 13th.
+The shares were bought at an average cost of $6.96 per share, with a total value of $285,360.00.
+Following the transaction, the insider now directly owns 101,000 shares of the company’s stock, valued at $702,960.
 The disclosure for this purchase can be found here.
-Over the last ninety days, insiders acquired 45,300 shares of company stock worth $315,127.
-Insiders own 26.71% of the company’s stock.
+Corporate insiders own 26.71% of the company’s stock.

 Tilly’s Company Profile